 1. Diffusing Essential Oils for Spring

 Diffusing is the practice of getting essential oils into the air so you can breathe them in and gain therapeutic benefits.
 This works wonders to uplift your spirits and energize your body.
-There are so many essential oils to choose from, though, that it can be hard to figure out which ones are right for springtime then check out our Spring Diffuser Blends post.

 "I love diffusing oils all year round.
 I diffuse for personal use to promote a feeling of well-being and sometimes use blends to help concentration, to energize me if doing a home workout, relaxation or sleep etc. I also like to use oils for cleaning or after cooking to clear the odor.
 Spring is my favorite season and I love the way oils can be diffused alone or in a blend to match how I’m feeling, they are so versatile." -Carolyn D.